nakraft/SCADS-Demo/README.md

 To rerun the experiment, follow the EXPERIMENT.md guide to setup the experiment and run common sequences of summaries.

-To learn more about the experiment process and results, visit the Experiment section in (RESULTS.pdf)[RESULTS.pdf].
+To learn more about the experiment process and results, visit the Experiment section in [RESULTS.pdf](RESULTS.pdf).

 ## Notes

-- The official summaries produced for the SCADS Reccomender System Demo were developed in the (work.ipynb)[work.ipynb].
+- The official summaries produced for the SCADS Reccomender System Demo were developed in the [work.ipynb](work.ipynb).
-- Access to the MIND data can be found (here)[https://msnews.github.io].
+- Access to the MIND data can be found [here](https://msnews.github.io).
 LAS maintains a copy locally of processed MIND data, which is located within the EFS drive on the Data Science EC2 image.